vault12/capacitor-shamir/README.md

 > [!IMPORTANT]
 > Use `progress` only for UI updates, not to detect completion.
 A job is done when `!!dataBase64` (or other result property), not when `progress === 100`.

+#### Data Format

-**Data Format**: Since Capacitor doesn't support blob data transfer, all data exchange uses Base64 encoded strings.
+Since Capacitor doesn't support blob data transfer, all data exchange uses Base64 encoded strings.

 ## Methods

-### Method Categories

 | Category | Methods | Description |
 |----------|---------|-------------|